Literacy in Recovery: Two years after Hurricane Katrina

 - Peer networks (such as lending circles and program alumnae groups) help

-women learn to earn from each other, build self-esteem and organize
+- women learn to earn from each other, build self-esteem and organize around policy advocacy.

 I hope that adult literacy and vocational/job training educators in the Gulf Coast area can work together with business, industry and those desiring microenterprise or entrepreneurship education to develop effective programs that integrate basic skills and vocational skills education.
 As Russ Tershy, the former Director of the Center for Employment Training (CET) in San Jose, CA used to say, there is only one piece of paper more valuable than a GED in times of need- a good paycheck!

 This is the time to eschew literacy programs that are too often too irrelevant to the critical life contexts of adults and to aim for strong, intensive, meaningful basic skills/vocational skills education that can get people on their economic feet quickly.
 Then that should be followed by additional upskilling and further education.
 But first folks need a way to make a good living!

 DR: In New Orleans, and in Louisiana, exactly who are the Powers, and who could influence their decisions, and how?
 In Massachusetts, where I live, the decision-makers on adult education--in no particular order -- include the following:

 - The Governor

 - The Commissioner of Education, the Deputy Commissioner, and the state ABE Director